bookofproofs/bookofproofs.github.io/_sources/history/20th-century/boyer.md

 **Carl Benjamin Boyer** was an American historian of mathematics.

 ### Mathematical Profile (Excerpt):
-* Howard Boyer was a topographer and engineer who married Rebecca who came from a family of farmers.
-* Howard and Rebecca had three children, Carl having an older sister Rebecca Eisenhart Boyer (11 October 1903-16 August 1998) and a younger brother Gilbert Eisenhart Boyer (28 June 1908-28 December 1990).
 * Although born in Hellertown, Carl was brought up in New York.
 * In his final year at High School, Boyer was ranked first in his class and won a Pulitzer scholarship which paid his tuition fees at Columbia College.
 * While an undergraduate at Columbia, Boyer took a course on the history of science given by Frederick Barry (1876-1943).